BlogReturn to all posts

 I once had a client come to me who had put up with a rotator cuff injury and its subsequent pain for two years.
 Yes.
 Two years.
 She had been in pain for that long and had just continued on.
 The problem was that it still hurt and the referred pain had expanded all over the left side of her back.
+All she did was taking CBD oil to relieve pain.
+Although there is a great choice of CBD products nowadays, all they can do is to relieve the pain, but not cure.
 So she came to me in the hope that I would sort out her two-year old problem in one session.
 I promise, I let her down gently on that one.

 Pain is not the problem, it’s the result

 Pain is our body’s way of letting us know that there’s a problem.
 When you get that twinge in your back, don’t settle for short-term relief in aspirin or muscle rub, go looking for long-term answers.
 Where does it hurt and Why does it hurt?
 Maybe it’s that heavy handbag or the way you sit whilst working at your laptop?
 Or could it be because you pushed yourself too hard during your workout or didn’t stretch properly before or after?
 Finding the cause of your pain is your first step towards avoiding the ‘Pain Cycle’.
 That’s a sort of a ‘Ground Hog Day’ for muscles, which isn’t even remotely funny.